 Current Risk Status: HIGH

-While the Wisconsin Supreme Court overturned Wisconsin’s “Safer at Home” order, Milwaukee City and County remain under a similar shelter at home order.
-Therefore, in order to protect students, faculty and staff, MIAD continue to take the appropriate safety measures.
+While the Wisconsin Supreme Court overturned Wisconsin’s “Safer at Home” order, Milwaukee City and County remain under a similar order.
+Therefore, in order to protect students, faculty and staff, MIAD continues to take the appropriate safety measures.

 - MIAD’s facility is currently closed to all but essential personnel.

 - Classes are being delivered online for the Summer 2020 Semester.

 - If you are sick and need to receive care from Marquette Medical Clinic: DO NOT GO IN PERSON.
 Visit the FAQs page for more details on what to do if your are ill.